jimmykane/quantified-self/README.md

 Contribution and assistance is very much welcome

-How to run this project
+How to run this project (incomplete)
 -----------------------

 - Clone this project